bykang2015/vis2026-crisis-disclosure/README.md

 disclosure timing (MSW₅₀ = 9–11 turns). **This conclusion is wrong.**
 Visualizing full temporal trajectories reveals a **25pp detection gap** between Emergency (97%) and Normal (72%) cases at Turn 50 — invisible in any tabular summary.
-A gain-ratio crossover at ~Turn 45 (13× by Turn 90) operationalizes crisis-adaptive turn budgets that reduce undetected Normal sessions from **42% → 6%** (85.7% gap recovery).
+A gain-ratio crossover at ~Turn 45 (13× by Turn 90) generates the **Visually-Informed Protocol (VIP)**: a binary T30-rule requiring no prior knowledge of crisis level that reduces undetected Normal sessions from **42% → 6%** at lower cost than oracle bounds (47.9t vs. 67.8t, 85.7% gap recovery).

 ---